Welcome to our Team

 When attending any work-related social function an appropriate standard of conduct is expected from all employees.
 This includes but is not limited to any Christmas lunch, nights out, dinners or other social events with suppliers, customers, etc.

 Work-related social functions can be a great opportunity to celebrate and get to know your colleagues better.
 However, it is important to remember that our Personal Harassment Policy and Procedure, Disciplinary and Grievance Procedures and Equality, Inclusion and Diversity Policy apply fully at these events.
-These procedures are detailed separately in this Employee Handbook and you should ensure that you familiarise yourself with them and are mindful of your obligations to adhere to each of them.
+These procedures are either linked to or detailed separately in this Employee Handbook, and you should ensure that you familiarise yourself with them and are mindful of your obligations to adhere to each of them.

 The use of drugs and/or excessive consumption of alcohol is prohibited at all times at work-related functions.
 For the purposes of this policy, the term ‘drugs’ is used to describe both illegal drugs and other psychoactive (mind-altering) substances which may or may not be illegal.